-Eight of its nine locks and a bridge still operate manually.
+The nine locks and a bridge still operate manually.
 A small paradise for cyclists, boaters and hikers, the Chambly Canal site offers a moment of pure relaxation in an environment carved out by more than a century of history.

 Featured things to do

 Hours of operationThe national historic site is open every day of the year from sunrise to 11 pm.
 The navigation season runs from mid-May to mid-October.

 Some fees apply for locking and overnight mooring.

 Roughly 30 kilometres southeast of Montreal, Fort Chambly rises proudly at the foot of the Richelieu River rapids.
 Built in 1711 to defend the colony, this stone fortification was preceded by three wooden forts.

 Fort Lennox National Historic Site

 Treat yourself to a stroll through history.
 First, take the ferry from Saint-Paul-de-l'Île-aux-Noix then, five minutes later, step into the Fort Lennox Garrison.
 Built between 1819 and 1829, every nook and cranny in this British fortification has been preserved.

 The Coteau-du-Lac site is a natural stop for history lovers and outdoor enthusiasts.
 As the first fortified lock structure in North America, the canal is the direct ancestor of the St. Lawrence Seaway.